velaco/velaco.github.io/resources.md

 ## Blogs

-[R-bloggers](https://www.r-bloggers.com/){:target="blank"} - blog aggregator that publishes articles contributed by hundreds of R bloggers.
+[R-bloggers](https://www.r-bloggers.com/){:target="blank"} - blog aggregator that publishes high-quality articles contributed by hundreds of R bloggers.

 ## Books

 ### R

 [Advanced R](http://adv-r.had.co.nz/){:target="blank"} - I got this book before I could really understand it, but now I love it.
-The link will take you to the companion website, where you can read it online, or you can get a [physical copy from Amazon](https://www.amazon.com/Advanced-Chapman-Hall-Hadley-Wickham/dp/1466586966){:target="blank"}.
+The link will take you to the companion website, where you can read it online, or you can get a [physical copy from Amazon](https://amzn.to/2yzIsmF){:target="blank"}.

-[Machine Learning with R](https://www.amazon.com/Machine-Learning-R-Brett-Lantz/dp/1782162143){:target="blank"} - This book was my first contact with machine learning.
+[Machine Learning with R](https://amzn.to/2SlixYb){:target="blank"} - This book was my first contact with machine learning.
 It provides a great overview of machine learning algorithms and serves as a great reference point for more advanced topics in R and machine learning.

 ## Job Boards